Meet Tammy Rae Carland

-We maintain an analog black-and-white lab and have introduced brand-new digital facilities as of fall 2011.
+We maintain an analog black-and-white lab and have introduced brand-new digital facilities.
 We are committed to following the industry standards for photographic media, while simultaneously considering the creative trajectories of the photo-based artist, which sometimes are at odds with the direction of the commercial production of photography resources.

-The Photography Program has well maintained and continuingly evolving facilities and equipment that are available to all students enrolled in our courses.
+The Photography Program has well maintained and continuously evolving facilities and equipment that are available to all students enrolled in our courses.